Do’s and Don ts of Group Discussion

 5. Rules and Guidelines: A set of agreed-upon norms that govern the conduct of the discussion.
 These may include turn-taking procedures, respectful communication practices, and decision-making protocols.

-6. Objectives: Clear goals that the group aims to achieve through the discussion, such as generating ideas, deciding, or analysing a problem.
+6. Objectives: Clear goals that the group needs to achieve through their discussion, such as generating ideas, deciding, or analysing a problem.

 7. Structure: The format of the discussion, which may include phases like introduction, main discussion, summarization, and conclusion.